Edale to Kirk Yetholm

 It seemed a long walk to Garrigill and we were looking forward to a drink and maybe a meal in the pub.
 It was a fairly rough, stony track all the way down.
 The pub was shut when we reached the village, so we had a snack on a bench and carried on walking towards Alston.
 I felt sad to see the pub and nearby shop so run down, as 10 years previous they had been so busy.

-We found a camp spot in an empty field along the way.
+We found a wild camp spot in an empty field along the way.

 The weather cleared in the evening, enough to allow our things to dry off a bit.
 However, the wind dropped too, and this brought the midges out.
 I have a midge head net in my pack ready for Scotland (I’m carrying it already because it’s so light), but I’ve been surprised at how often I’ve needed it in the Pennines.
 It makes a big difference to my sanity while I’m putting my tent up, and then I can zip the inner up to keep the little buggers out.
 I don’t know how people in tarps survive.
 We retreated into our tents and the rain started at about 8pm.